-Fig. 7.
-Safe delivery latency vs. throughput for 1350 byte messages and 8850 byte messages, 10 Gb network the original protocol for the same throughput in 1-gigabit experiments or for Agreed delivery.
+The accelerated protocol always provides lower latency than the original protocol for the same throughput in 1-gigabit experiments or for Agreed delivery.
 However, Figure 8 shows that for Safe delivery on 10-gigabit networks the original protocol can provide better latency than the accelerated protocol at very low aggregate throughputs.
 This is because raising the token aru can cost up to an extra round in the accelerated protocol (because the aru typically cannot be raised in step with the token's seq value).
 At low throughputs on 10-gigabit networks, token rounds are already very fast, so the accelerated protocol cannot speed up each round as much, and the extra round becomes significant.
-At 100 Mbps, Spread's average latency is 620 $\mu$ s with the accelerated protocol, which is nearly
+At 100 Mbps, Spread's average latency is 620 μ s with the accelerated protocol, which is nearly 20% higher than the original protocol's 520 μ s.
+However, once throughput reaches 4-5% of the network's capacity (400-500 Mbps), the accelerated protocol consistently provides lower latency.